sparq-ai/search-client-js/README.md

 ##### Text Facets

-- `textFacets`: Text facets to be retrieved.
-For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…)
+`textFacets(...)` `[array, optional]` : Text facets to be retrieved.
+For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…) and associated count of records for that facet value.
+The default behaviour is to not fetch any facet values.

 ```
 searchClient.textFacets(f1,f2,f3,...)